Frosty Returns: Plot

 The special begins with a musical number showing that Beansboro Elementary School is canceled for the day due to a seven-inch snowfall.
 While the adults incessantly complain about the problems they have to deal with due to the snow and ice, the children enjoy the opportunity to play outside in the snow.

-The scene then shifts to Holly DeCarlo, a depressed and lonely young girl and aspiring magician with only one friend, a tone-deaf nerd named Charles who has a knack for climatology.
+The scene then shifts to Holly DeCarlo, a depressed and lonely young girl, and aspiring magician, with only one friend, a tone-deaf nerd named Charles who has a knack for climatology.
 While practicing a magic act with Charles, the wind blows Holly's hat off her head, out the window, and onto a snowman who comes to life as Frosty, thus revealing that Holly's hat was "that old silk hat" featured in the original song and previous adaptations.

-Meanwhile, a new product appears in Beansboro: an aerosol spray called "Summer Wheeze" that causes snow to instantly disappear, and thus poses a fatal threat to Frosty.
-Summer Wheeze's inventor, Mr. Twitchell, hopes to use the product to win over the people of Beansboro so that he will be crowned King of the Beansboro Winter Carnival, apparently believing that the title will give him actual dominion over them.
-At a presentation before the town council, a trustee voices concern about the environmental impact of the untested product; Mr. Twitchell orders his pet cat Bones to open a trapdoor beneath her seat.
+A new product appears in Beansboro: an aerosol spray called "Summer Wheeze" that causes snow to instantly disappear, posing a fatal threat to Frosty.
+Summer Wheeze's inventor, Mr. Twitchell, hopes to use the product to win over the people of Beansboro and be crowned King of the Beansboro Winter Carnival, apparently believing that the title will give him actual dominion over them.
+At a presentation before the town council, a trustee voices concern about the environmental impact of the untested product; Twitchell orders his pet cat, Bones, to open a trapdoor beneath her seat.

-To Twitchell's delight, and Frosty's dismay, the town of Beansboro embraces Summer Wheeze, putting Frosty's existence in jeopardy.
-When many of their classmates rally for the end of snow when in class the next day, only a day after singing about its virtues, Holly and Charles become Frosty's protectors, hiding him in a freezer and securing refuge for him in an ice castle built for the Carnival.
-Later, Holly gets Frosty to appear at the Winter Carnival in an attempt to persuade the townspeople that Twitchell's product is dangerous to the environment, hoping the citizens will rethink their dislike of snow.
+To Twitchell's delight, and Holly's and Frosty's dismay, the town of Beansboro embraces Summer Wheeze, putting Frosty's existence in jeopardy.
+The next day in school, only a day after singing about snow's virtues, the children now cheer the end of winter; Holly and Charles become Frosty's protectors, hiding him in a freezer and securing refuge for him in an ice castle built for the Carnival.

-Singing about the joy of winter, the townspeople are convinced and Frosty is unanimously declared king.
-A vengeful Twitchell tries to run over Frosty with his delivery truck but misses and falls in a frozen lake; now humbled, Frosty and Holly rescue him and let him wear the crown and cape as they all ride in the sled.
-Later Frosty must leave Beansboro, but he assures Holly that he will return someday.
+Later, Holly gets Frosty to appear at the Winter Carnival in an attempt to persuade the townspeople that snow is worth keeping around.
+Frosty reprises his song about the joy of winter, winning over the townspeople.
+Twitchell, in a rage, aims his truck toward Frosty hoping to run him over, but Bones commandeers the steering wheel to avoid hitting the humans and crashes the truck into the lake.

+Frosty is unanimously declared King.
+As he rides in the royal toboggan past the lake with Holly and Charles, they help Twitchell (who admits defeat) and Bones out of the ice water as Frosty offers Twitchell his cape, crown and a ride in the toboggan before Twitchell leaves town.
+Frosty disembarks the toboggan in pursuit of another adventure but promises to be back again someday.